Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 60 to 90 minutes | 📍 Google Maps | John Bryan State Park Website

-Located in Yellow Springs of southwest Ohio, John Bryan State Park is full of activities for any outdoorsy type.
+John Bryan State Park is located in Yellow Springs in Southwest Ohio.
+This park is full of activities for any outdoorsy type.
 You can paddle along the gentle Little Miami River, go mountain biking, or take a quiet hike.

 Carillon Historical Park

-A detailed look into the lives of early Ohioans
+This Dayton, Ohio park gives a detailed look into the lives of early Ohioans.

 The tall bell tower in the middle of green space in Carillon Historical Park